 Lewis Richardson (Current Board President)

 Lewis and his wife Cathi, have lived in Big Canoe/Disharoon Ridge since July of 2012.
 They started as weekenders then became full-time in 2015 when Lewis didn’t need to commute to Atlanta daily.
 Lewis retired from Turner/CNN after 29 years in IT systems support, consultant/project management and managerial roles.
 They appreciate all the activities available inside and outside the Big Canoe gates.
 Plus, they love how many friendships they have been able to make here.
 They have two children, William and Maddie.
 Both children love it here as well.

-Lewis has been working with the board to maintain the Disharoon Ridge landscaping since 2015.
+Lewis joined the board in 2018 and has been working with the board to maintain the Disharoon Ridge landscaping since 2015.
 He has also been helping out with other random tasks around our condos.